 No. 2: Rear-mounted Thule Yepp Maxi

-Our no. 2 choice is also a rear-mounted child bike seat.
+Our no. 2 choice is also a rear-mounted baby and child bike seat.
 The Thule Yepp Maxi complies with the most stringent European safety requirements and is certified by the Dutch TNO Institute.
 It has won these awards: Baby Innovation Award Winner, Reddot Design Award Winner, Good Industrial Design Winner, Dutch Design Award, and Fiets Innovative Award.
 This rear-mounted bike seat attaches to your seat post and includes a 5-point harness, adjustable footrests, and shoulder pads for comfort.
 It is rated to carry children up to 40 pounds (18 kg) and is designed to be theft-proof.
 You can see this bike seat at minute 4:00 of the video above, where it is rated as “the Cadillac of bike seats”.
 However, we rated it at no. 2 because we like the 5 reclining options on the Thule Ride Along.
 Other than that, the no. 1 and no. 2 options are very similar.

 No. 3: Front-Mounted Yepp Mini

 Front-mounted bike seats are ideal for very young kids, up to the age of about two years old (unless your child is large for his or her age).
 The American Academy of Pediatrics recommends you wait until your child is at least 12 months before putting them in a bike seat.
 They also note that bike trailers (see our no. 5 choice) are associated with fewer injuries (source: AAP).
 However, you will see younger children (from around the age of 9 months) being transported in bike seats in many countries.
 If your child can comfortably hold his or her head up for long periods of time, then you can consider using front-mounted bike seats from about the age of 9 months.